-Earth Day is coming - this Saturday in fact!
-Before my life as a SAHM, I was an ecology major, worked as a Naturalist for the U.S. Forest Service for a summer, and have most definitely hugged a tree ;) I like the Earth and I think it's a pretty great place to live, so I always feel like Earth Day deserves some attention as a holiday!
+Earth Day means you need some Earth Day crochet patterns!
+Before my life as a SAHM, I was an ecology major, worked as a Naturalist for the U.S. Forest Service for a summer, and have most definitely hugged a tree 😉 I like the Earth and I think it's a pretty great place to live, so I always feel like Earth Day deserves some attention as a holiday!

 I love how, over the past few years, a lot of people and businesses have really put out an effort to reduce their waste.
 Reusable shopping bags, eco-friendly packaging, and a greater general awareness about reduction of waste has become the norm and as crocheters - we can help!